T-Motor F80–Should you go for it?

 The F80 motors as well as all F-Series motors have a great build quality.
 It is up to you, using the provided test results, to find out which kV-version is the best for your drone.
 All T-Motors are available at Banggood and are genuine.

-If you like our articles, follow us on Facebook and stay tuned!
+Thank you for reading!
+If you like our articles, please follow us on Facebook and stay tuned!

 Thanks for a very informative review and post.
 I was wondering, according to the specs on T-motor website, the kv1900 seems to actually be of higher power rating.
 Also the current rating on all of them are way below 55A.
 From their specs, it seems that the 1900KV can go near 2000g but not the 2200kv and 2500kv ones.
 What do you think?